mauriciovillam/react-events/README.md

 This library allows you to dispatch and consume custom events easily.
 This leverages JavaScript's document event listeners and the [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) interface.

-Everything is fully-typed, that means you will be able to pass a payload to the events  and consume them safely, as the payload type will be automatically inferred.
+Everything is fully-typed.
+That means you will be able to pass a payload to the events and consume it safely.
+The payload type will be automatically inferred.

 ## Installation